-Katherine, pictured left, is one of a team of scientists continuing to develop Nucala after almost that stops IL-5 from binding to its receptor on the surface of eosinophils.
+Katherine, pictured left, is one of a team of scientists continuing to develop Nucala after almost 20 years of focused R&D, including nine distinct patient studies.
+Nucala is a monoclonal antibody that stops IL-5 from binding to its receptor on the surface of eosinophils.
 In people with asthma, eosinophils - a type of white blood cell - cause inflammation in the lungs, making it difficult to breathe and increasing the risk of asthma attacks.